The 2020 BSN Application Date Extended

 - Applies course content to professional practice.

-- Combines the acclaimed program of the UW School of Nursing with opportunities in UW Tacoma's innovative programs in Business, Education, and Interdisciplinary Arts and Sciences.
+- Combines the acclaimed program of the UW School Nursing and Healthcare Leadership with opportunities in UW Tacoma's innovative programs in Business, Education, and Interdisciplinary Arts and Sciences.

 - Uses a non-traditional approach that values professional experience.